stefrb/bioseqalign/README.md

 # BioSeqAlign
-A gem to perform pairwise sequence alignment using the seqan library
+A gem to perform pairwise sequence alignment using the seqan library.
+Currently, only local alignment, prefix-suffix alignment (overhang), and fitting alignment (semi-global) are implemented.

+## Why use this gem?
+If you need to perform pairwise alignment in Ruby, use the align gem (https://github.com/justfalter/align), it's a very nice Ruby implementation.
+However, if you need a faster alternative, i.e., performing many alignments, bioseqalign can help.
+Since it uses SeqAn C++ library, it can be much faster than pure Ruby.
+Alternatively, if you need to perform fitting or prefix-suffix alignment, these are supported without modification.

 ## Requirements